Lucien Bonaparte: Political career

-Diplomacy
+In 1798, Lucien was elected member of the Council of Five Hundred for Corsica's Liamone department (although he was not old enough to run for election).
+In the legislature, he mostly voted with the Neo-Jacobins, and participated in the Coup of 30 Prairial VII.
+However, Emmanuel Joseph Sieyès' influence and news of the events in Egypt led to a shift in his political stance, and Lucien became one of the main plotters of coup d'état of 18 Brumaire, in which Napoleon overthrew the government of the Directory to replace it by the Consulate.

+On 23 October 1799, Lucien was elected president of the Council of Five Hundred.
+On 9 November 1799 (18 Brumaire Year VIII on the French Republican Calendar), he had pamphlets distributed in Paris that detailed a fake Jacobin plot, which he used to justify the relocation of the Council to the suburban security of Saint-Cloud.
+The next day, while presiding over a heated council session, Lucien managed to buy time until Napoleon's sudden entrance into the chamber surrounded by grenadiers.
+During the coup, Lucien swore he would stab his brother in the chest if he ever betrayed the principles of Liberté, égalité, fraternité.
+The following day, Lucien arranged for Napoleon's formal election as First Consul.

-Napoleon made him Minister of the Interior under the consulate, which enabled Lucien to falsify the results of the plebiscite for First Consul but brought him into competition with Joseph Fouché, the chief of police, who showed Napoleon a subversive pamphlet possibly written by Lucien and effected a breach between the brothers.
+Under the Consulate, Lucien was appointed Minister of the Interior on 25 December 1799.
+In this capacity, Lucien oversaw the appointment of the first prefects and falsified the results of the constitutional referendum of February 1800.
+He clashed over the right to oversee Paris police matters with Joseph Fouché, the Minister of Police, who showed Napoleon a subversive pamphlet possibly written by Lucien and effected a breach between the brothers.
 Some evidence exists that Napoleon himself wrote the pamphlet and scapegoated his brother when it was received poorly.
+He resigned as minister in November 1800.

-Lucien was sent as ambassador to the court of Charles IV of Spain, (November, 1800), where his diplomatic talents won over the Bourbon royal family and, perhaps as importantly, the minister Manuel de Godoy.
+Following his resignation, on 7 November 1800 Lucien was sent as ambassador to the court of King Charles IV of Spain, where his diplomatic talents won over the Bourbon royal family and, perhaps as importantly, the minister Manuel de Godoy.
+In March 1801, Lucien and Godoy signed the Treaty of Aranjuez, establishing the French client kingdom of Etruria.
+On 4 August 1801 he was created a Grand-Officer of the National Order of the Legion of Honour.

 Disputes with Napoleon

-Though he was a member of the Tribunat in 1802 and was made a senator of the First French Empire, Lucien came to oppose many of Napoleon's ideas.
+Though he was a member of the Tribunat and on 4 August 1801 was made a senator of the First French Empire, Lucien came to oppose many of Napoleon's ideas.
 In 1804, with Lucien disliking Napoleon's intention to declare himself as Emperor of the French and to marry Lucien off to a Bourbon Spanish princess, the Queen of Etruria, Lucien spurned all imperial honours and went into self-imposed exile by living initially in Rome, where he bought the Villa Rufinella in Frascati.